-Originally from the Los Angeles area, I received my bachelor's degree in French Literature from the University of California in San Diego and a master's degree in educational technology from Harvard.
+Originally from Los Angeles, I received my bachelor's degree in French Literature from the University of California in San Diego and a master's degree in educational technology from Harvard.
 Some interests of mine are: experiential learning, creative storytelling, and critical documentation.

 I am an Assistant Professor of Education at Harvard University, in the Graduate School of Education.